linnykoleh/Spring/Notes.md

 ## Spring + JPA Java configuration

 - The following steps are needed if you want to work with JPA in a Spring application:
-    - Declare the appropriate dependencies.  <br/>
+    - **Declare the appropriate dependencies.**
     In a Maven application, this is accomplished by creating dependencies in the pom.xml file.
 The dependencies in question are typically the ORM framework dependency, a database driver dependency and a transaction manager dependency.
-    - Implement entity classes with mapping metadata in the form of annotations.  <br/>
+    - **Implement entity classes with mapping metadata in the form of annotations.**
     As a minimum, entity classes need to be annotated with the `@Entity` annotation on class level and the `@Id` annotation annotating the field or property that is to be the primary key of the entity.
+    	 - The `@Entity` annotation is used to annotate classes in order to make it possible to turn instances of the class into persistent entities.
+    	 - The `@Entity` annotation can be applied only at class level.
-    - Define an `EntityManagerFactory` bean.
+    - **Define an `EntityManagerFactory` bean.**
     The JPA support in the Spring framework offer three alternatives when creating an `EntityManagerFactoryBean`:
         - `LocalEntityManagerFactoryBean` <br/>
         Use this option, which is the simplest option, in applications that only use JPA for